Azvanzed/kernel-task-rs/README.md

 # kernel-task-rs
 An xtask to speed up Windows kernel driver development in rust.

+# What is kernel-task?
+kernel-task is an xtask script that speeds up Windows kernel driver development by completing the reptetif tasks, which are compiling, signing, and deploying the driver.
+It accomplishes those tasks by sending remote commands to the second system using SSH.

 # Requirements
 1. [xtask](https://github.com/matklad/cargo-xtask)
 2. A second system where the driver will run.